allangarciacs/allangarciacs/README.md

 ## Hi there 👋

-I'm Allan Storch Garcia, a Computer Science student (3rd semester) at Universidade Franciscana (UFN), currently focused on backend development with Java and Spring Boot.
+I'm Allan Storch Garcia, a Computer Science student (3rd semester) at Universidade Franciscana (UFN), with academic experience in Python, Java, and C++.
+Currently focused on backend development with Java and Spring Boot.

-## Currently Learning
+## 📚 Currently Learning
 - Spring Boot
 - REST APIs
 - Object-Oriented Programming (OOP)